wp-plugins/customericare-livechat/readme.txt

 = Is it TCPA compliant live chat? =

 Yes.
 Plus you can add a legal form in pre-chat survey configuration.

-= Can you open the chat with a button? =

-Yes.
-We have two views - classic, with a button, and modern, with an embedded chat box

 = How will I receive messages from my customers? =